Events & Announcements

 CHZC Newsletter in PDF Format

-Download the March-April 2024 CHZC Newsletter in PDF format.
+Download the September-October 2024 CHZC Newsletter in PDF format.

 If you prefer receiving an email with a link to the PDF file of the CHZC Newsletter which is mailed every two months in printed form, please send your request to info@chzc.org.
 The PDF version is always linked to at the top of the Events page.